-So the core is made of very thin sheet clamped together, with the face of each sheet coat to make it a poor conductor.
+So the core will be made of very thin sheet clamp together, with the face of each sheet coat to make it a poor conductor.

 The age of Shield can be seen by looking the at the edges of a transformer core.

 What is Turn Ratio